JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 Sometimes there is a direct relation between the McCabe's number and the difficulty to obtain complete tests.
 This holds true for the Main package; the vwxGUI sub-package has a high cyclomatic complexity and it has a low test coverage.
 The Dispersy package on the other hand scores quite bad on the McCabe's number as well, but its test coverage is amongst the highest in the project.

 ###Bringing findings from all questions together
 Now we can combine what we learned and draw conclusions on the maintainability.
-Based on the outcome of the 3 questions, Main, Dispersy and Core need to be worked on to make them more maintainable.
-While the functionality is fixed, and therefore the McCabe's number is fixed as well, the documentation on these packages needs a lot of work to make them more easily understandable.
+Based on the outcome of the 3 questions we can conclude that the Main package needs the most attention.
+It seems to be one of the more complex packages, yet it has very low comment density.
+The Main package stands out in a particular negative manner, however, the Dispersy, Core and Community packages would benefit from better comment and documentation coverage.
 All in all most of Tribler's source code is not overly complex when addressed separately, however, when getting into the project for the first time, the lack of documentation is quite a hurdle.

 #Inside the architect's mind
 To verify Tribler's current architecture with what we found, we consulted Johan Pouwelse.
 When confronted about the functionality over maintainability he replied: